joecupano/AIdiot/EXAMPLES.md

 # Restart: python main.py serve
 ```

-This comprehensive set of examples should help users get the most out of the AIdiot Amateur Radio AI Assistant!
+This comprehensive set of examples should help users get the most out of the AIdiot Technical AI Assistant!